elfredscom/atEX/faqs.md

 **What is EXYZ?**

-EXYZ is a blogging platform that allows writers to create paid posts without an upfront paywall.
-Every blog has a monthly limit of USD 6 which is reached as a reader reads their paid posts for 3 hours in that month.
-No upfront charge but the charge is calculated based on the time duration for which reader reads the blog.
+EXYZ is a blogging platform that allows writers to create paid posts without any upfront paywall.
+Users are charged based how much time they spend reading your blog upto 3 hours and a monthly charge of USD 6.

+**How does it work?**

+Readers add balance to their EXYZ Wallet and start reading paid posts.
+As they spend time on the post, money is transferred from reader's wallet to writer's wallet.

 **What to do to start using a EXYZ?**